GhadeerElmkaiel/transformers_semantic_ros/README.md

 ## run
-to run the segmentation, currently you need to run the node using rosrun
+to run the segmentation, it is recommended to use the launch file
 ```bash
 rosrun transformers_semantic_ros transformers_semantic_node
 ```

 ## TODO
 - [x] Add the ability of using multiple models
+- [x] Add the ability of using Synchronized Depth image
 - [ ] Add sepatrate function for inference so it does inference for all topics at once
 - [ ] Change the .py files to .pyx
-- [ ] complete the launch file
+- [X] complete the launch file